Board of Directors

 Matt Sayles is the lead coordinator for Central Coast Wild Heritage, which focuses on Wilderness protection throughout the southern Los Padres Forest and the Carrizo Plain.
 After graduating from Northern Michigan University with a degree in philosophy and minors in outdoor recreation and history, Matt worked for the Lake Superior Land Trust, the Nature Conservancy, Lassen Land and Trails Trust, and has served on the Board of Directors of the Sierra Cascade Land Trust Council which represents all land trusts in the Sierra and Cascade mountain ranges of California.
 Matt’s work at Lassen Land and Trails Trust in Susanville, California led to the preservation of California’s longest rail-to-trail corridor, the Modoc Line, and he is a passionate supporter of recreational trails and land preservation.
 He now lives and works out of Ventura, where he meets with local businesses, ranchers, farmers, and local elected officials throughout the Central Coast to develop support for Central Coast Wild Heritage.

 Dup Crosson works for The Next Generation as its Operations & Office Manager, covering administration, accounting, and project management.
 At CalWild, he brings his fundraising and outreach experience to the table as their Development and Communications Associate.
-A proud native of the Maine coast, Dup studied Environmental Management at UNC-Asheville and has since worked for a variety of nonprofits and campaigns in conservation, environmental advocacy, education, and marriage equality.
+A proud native of the Maine coast, Dup grew up fishing on the river that inspired the Clean Water Act and went on to study Environmental Management at UNC-Asheville.
+Since then he since worked for a variety of nonprofits and campaigns in conservation, environmental advocacy, education, and marriage equality.
 He prefers to spend his time outdoors in any capacity when he’s not playing music with his ongoing project Saint Solitude.